If you're thinking about climbing, a climbing helmet is your best friend and can really make the difference between life

 In tree climbing and via ferrata: the helmet is mandatory when you engage on a cable route.

-In indoor climbing, sport climbing and bouldering, a helmet is unnecessary, but as soon as you tackle the vertical world requiring climbing ropes, you need better protection for your head.We may wonder why so many climbing enthusiasts don't wear a climbing helmet when they have one in their bag.
+In indoor climbing, sport climbing and bouldering, a helmet is unnecessary, but as soon as you tackle the vertical world requiring climbing ropes, you need better protection for your head.We may wonder why so many climbing enthusiasts don't wear a climbing helmet when they have one in their bag and is part of their climbing gear.

 What material are climbing helmets made of?

 In the above description of climbing helmets, I talked about ABS, EPP foam and EPS foam and I thought you would want to know more about these materials.

 Climbing helmets are mainly made of plastic.